 Checking in was simple and fast.
 The rooms were nothing spectacular though, and while everything looked orderly, I know others like myself who tend to get extra picky with cleanliness would find themselves a tad disappointed.
 The bathroom counter top hasn’t been wiped (or not efficiently), and the closet glass door still had fingerprints on them.

-C Boutique Hotel is around 3 years old, and for me, I think they could do better in terms of maintenance.
+C Boutique Hotel is around 3 years old, and they could do better in terms of maintenance.
 Click here for an entry from Our Awesome Planet when he was there in 2013.
 The pictures are still accurate, but I got sad when I saw that the toiletries then were from Zenutrients and the breakfast food was more impressive.

 So while Anton Diaz got to use complimentary organic toiletries and had fancier breakfast, our meals were just okay.
-There’s no buffet, but the waitress that took care of us was awesome.
-I had waffles and fresh fruit, J, Nico and the kid had omelettes, while Macon tried Baguio longganisa (local sausage).
+There’s no buffet, but the waitress that took care of us was nice and friendly at least.

 Horseback riding at Camp John Hay